www42/phoenix/hints/createk8scluster.md

 set KUBE_NAME myFirstKube
 az aks create --name $KUBE_NAME --resource-group $KUBE_GROUP --node-count 3 --generate-ssh-keys --kubernetes-version 1.8.2
 ```
+on the command line if you have to use the given service principal (because you are not allowed to create services principals in azure ad) add the following parameters
 ```
 --client-secret HEREBESECRET --service-principal HEREBEAPPID